Rithinteja/FBLAapp23/README.md

 Code from the React Native Share [documentation](https://reactnative.dev/docs/share) was used as a template.

-A youtube [video](https://reactnative.dev/docs/share) was used as a tutorial to create the image picker in the application.
+A youtube [video](https://www.youtube.com/watch?v=v9J7c1uyLow) was used as a tutorial to create the image picker in the application.
-A youtube [video](https://youtu.be/ql4J6SpLXZA) was used as a tutorial to create the login A youtube [video](https://youtu.be/RdaQIkE47Og) was used as a tutorial to create the calendar
+A youtube [video](https://youtu.be/ql4J6SpLXZA) was used as a tutorial to create the login.
+A youtube [video](https://youtu.be/RdaQIkE47Og) was used as a tutorial to create the calendar.

 ## Usage
 Include pictures of the screens here.